HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 * A SMART app SHALL NOT pass the `auth_time` claim or `max_age` parameter to a server that does not support receiving them.

-Note that support for the following features is optional:
+Servers MAY include support for the following features:

  * `claims` parameters on the authorization request
  * Request Objects on the authorization request